shwuandwing/Unciv/README.md

 This is a fork of [Unciv](https://github.com/yairm210/Unciv/).
 The goal is to see what a 4X turn based strategy game feels like with spherical based tiling.
 In this case, the tiling is on a
 [goldberg polyhedra - class 1](https://en.wikipedia.org/wiki/Goldberg_polyhedron) based on an isocahedron.

-## Is this any good?
+## Features of icosahedron / spherical tiling.

 On the icosahedron map, Unciv plays as it should.
 Units movement works, there is a 3d view, and a [2d view](/extraImages/Screenshots/2DIcosahedron.png) of the icosahedron that is unwrapped.
+There is also a [tool](/tools/earthgen/README.md) which can generate maps based on the earth up to any size.

 ## How do I install?